RustamIrzaev/source-code-scanner/README.md

 ## Features
 - ☑️ Scan a project folder
+- ☑️ Search for files with a specific extension(s)
 - ☑️ Count the total number of files by extension
 - ☑️ Count the total sum of lines of code (ignoring empty lines)
+- ☑️ Calculate the average, median, and standard deviation of the lines of code
-- ☑️ Ignore specified folders
+- ☑️ Ignore specified folder(s)
-- ☑️ Generate a small markdown report
+- ☑️ Generate a tiny markdown report
 - ☑️ Colorized output
 - ☑️ Written in Rust